Agenus Inc. (AGEN) Shares Rise Despite Market Challenges

-Agenus Inc. (NASDAQ: AGEN)’s stock price has gone rise by 5.88 in comparison to its previous close of 1.70, however, the company has experienced a 37.40% increase in its stock price over the last five trading days.
+Agenus Inc. (NASDAQ: AGEN) has seen a rise in its stock price by 5.95 in relation to its previous close of 1.68.
+However, the company has experienced a 22.76% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Agenus Inc. (NASDAQ: AGEN) Right Now?